theobald-software/theobald-software.github.io/_includes/_content/en/tables/define-a-table-extraction.md

-### Filtering tables
+### Filtering table fields

 You can select either all or only individual columns for extraction.
 All columns are automatically selected for table extraction.
-Deselect the ones you don't wish to extract.<br>
+Deselect the ones you don't wish to extract.

-Click the header fields to sort the columns by name or description.<br>
+Click the header fields to sort the columns by name or description.
 To search for a certain column name or description, start typing the word in the filter boxes.<br>

 ![Table-Main](/img/content/table/fields_filter-search.png){:class="img-responsive"}